ocaml/opam/doc/pages/Manual.md

   command, so for example command `[ make "install" ]` with wrapper `[ "time" "-o" "/tmp/timings" "-a" ]` will result in the command `[ "time" "-o" "/tmp/timings" "-a" make "install" ]`.
+	If a script is used as a wrapper and defined using `init-scripts` field, it is stored on the `%{hook}%` directory.
   The filters are evaluated in the same scope as the package commands.
 - <a id="configfield-post-build-commands">`post-build-commands: [ [ <term> { <filter> } ... ] { <filter> } ... ]`</a>,
   <a id="configfield-post-install-commands">`post-install-commands: [ [ <term> { <filter> } ... ] { <filter> } ... ]`</a>,